How often has this scenario happened to you?

-There are six steps in my frugal grocery budget series and while I didn’t specifically mention a price book, creating one would technically fit in as step 5a.
+There are a few steps in my frugal grocery budget series and while I didn’t specifically mention a price book, creating one would technically fit in as step 5a.

 When an item you know you’ll use (shampoo, conditioner, lotion, razors, etc.) is free or very inexpensive (using any combination of store sales, coupons and/or rebates), then you buy enough at that price to last a specific amount of time.

 Granted, when your funds are SUPER tight each month, buying one extra of anything is a huge feat.
 However, let’s concentrate on that first line for a moment: “… is free or very inexpensive…”

 This small statement implies that you know when an item is overpriced.
 How exactly do you know this?
 You keep a price book!

 There are LOTS of ways to make the concept of a price book way more complicated than it needs to be, but I’m all about keeping it simple whenever possible.
 With that said, here’s how you set up a basic grocery price book:

 Personally, I recommend using pencil and paper.
 There’s extra learning power when we write something by hand since it tends to stick in our memories better.
 Plus I think writing is more intentional than typing, especially when it’s so easy to hit “save” only to never open it again.